 As an entrepreneur, founder or business owner there is a multitude of challenges you will encounter, to the point that you have to be a bit crazy to think you are going to succeed.
 It is well-known that most businesses fail and few businesses grow to 10, 50 or 100+ million dollars in annual revenue.
 Even if you think you have the savvy and uniqueness it takes to grow a business 100x, you will need to raise some serious dough along the way to help you get there.

 There are many approaches to raising money for your startup; some that many people are unaware of.
 Fundraising may be one the most challenging things you do.
-I have met with thousands of start-ups in the past few years, and the following list highlights seven of the most effective ways I have seen them raise money.
+I have met with thousands of start-ups in the past few years, everything from SASS products to Ecommerce web stores.
+The following list highlights seven of the most effective ways I have seen them raise money.
 The following list is not meant to be a comprehensive, but simply a modern overview of common ways founders, entrepreneurs and startups build their runways.

 1. Friends & Family Round aka “FFR”